ktaranov/sqlserver-kit/SQL Server Version.md

  - [Sqlservr.exe versions](http://www.mskbfiles.com/sqlservr.exe.php)
  - [SQL Server Patching Shortcut](http://www.sqlservercentral.com/articles/SQL+Server+patching/138693/)

-**All SQL Server service packs are cumulative, meaning that each new service pack<br />
-contains all the fixes that are included with previous service packs and any new fixes.**
+**All SQL Server service packs are cumulative, meaning that each new service pack contains all the fixes that are included with previous service packs and any new fixes.**

 ## Frequently used terms and acronyms <a id="frequently-used-terms-and-acronyms"></a>